jonasbn/til/diff-so-fancy/one-time_disable_dsf_for_git.md

 The below tip works if you have `diff-so-fancy` configured as your pager in  your **Git** config.

 Sometimes you have to communicate the diff via some other medium, where the coloring and layout is lost when the diff is converted to basic text.
-So just _pasting_ `diff-so-fancy` output is not always so fancy and important information is lost in the proces.
+So just _pasting_ `diff-so-fancy` output is not always so fancy and important information is lost in the process.

 You can disable the use of the pager for **Git** quite easily and return to regular diff formatting on the command line by using **Git's** command line option: `--no-pager`